|

 Instructions

 • In a mixing bowl with an electric mixer, beat the softened butter and vanilla until creamy.
-Slowly beat in confectioners’ sugar and about 3 tablespoons of the Irish cream.
+Slowly beat in confectioners' sugar, a pinch of salt, and about 3 tablespoons of the Irish cream.

 • Continue beating on medium speed, adding more Irish cream, a teaspoon or two at a time, until the desired consistency is reached.
 Spread or pipe on a cake or cupcakes.

-• Makes enough for a two-layer cake or about 1 1/2 dozen cupcakes.
+• Makes enough for a two-layer 8-inch cake or about 1 1/2 dozen cupcakes.

 Nutrition